mealaud/mealaud.github.io/content/hobbies/writing/i-love-my-cat-pencil-pouch.md

 But what have I done for him?
 {{%nl%}}{{%nl%}}

-A few years ago, I put a sharper in my pouch and it spilled some ink.
+A few years ago, I put a sharpie in my pouch and it spilled some ink.
 {{%nl%}}
 I can still see the little stains on his head.
 {{%nl%}}